 Alcohol abuse has plagued billions of individuals.
-Also known as an alcohol use disorder or alcohol addiction, alcoholism is classified as a disease that is characterized by a dependence on alcohol where a person is driven by a desire or physical need to drink.
+Also known as an alcohol use disorder (AUD) or an alcohol addiction, alcoholism is classified as a disease that is characterized by a dependence on alcohol where a person is driven by a desire or physical need to drink.
 Alcoholism is also characterized by alcohol cravings and compulsive, uncontrollable alcohol consumption.
 This differs from binge drinking or social drinking.
 Binge drinking is 4 or more drinks in under 2 hours for women, and 5 or more drinks in under 2 hours for men.
 Moderate drinking is a common practice.
 However, in cases of alcoholism, a person has failed to stop drinking.
 As a result, the person’s relationships, finances, and health may be negatively impacted.

 - A reported 3.3 million deaths occur worldwide annually due to alcohol-related illnesses.